heketi/vagrant-heketi/README.md

 > NOTE: _Weight_ is not used yet.

 * Notice the status code of `201 Created` in the _Response Headers_ tab.
-Here Heketi went into the system and initialized the disks use LVM.
+Here Heketi went into the system and initialized the disks to be managed by LVM.

 * Now repeat for the other IP addresses.